 But there’s no need.
 There are plenty of places to stop and wander around.
 However, you may want to only spend one night in some of the places if you’re trying to cram this into seven days.
 But with 10, it feels nice and relaxed (and suitable for travel with kids.)

-Most things to do in New Orleans are pretty mix and match and don’t need too much planning in advance but I’ve sliced up my suggestions into the following three ideas.
+Most things to do in New Orleans don’t need too much planning in advance but I’ve sliced up my suggestions into the following three ideas.

-Things to do when you’re jetlagged (today.)
-Things to do when you’ve recovered (day two.)
-And things to do once you return a seasoned New Orleanian (Day 10.)
+- Things to do when you’re jet-lagged (day one) Things to do when you’ve recovered (day two.)
+And things to do once you return a seasoned New Orleanian (day ten.)

-The French Quarter is a striking place to wander around on foot whatever the time, whatever the weather (though avoid Bourbon Street at night unless you actually are in the mood to party.)
+The French Quarter is a striking place to wander around on foot whatever the time and whatever the weather (although avoid Bourbon Street at night unless you actually are in the mood to party.)
 Its architecture is as far away from a modern American city as it is possible to be: wrought-iron balconies, narrow streets, bright colours, faded paintwork, swaying palms.

 You can find food and drink 24 hours a day (we were offered Bloody Marys with our 7am breakfast) but it’s not all history, history, history and party, party, party.